codeigniter4/shield/docs/references/authentication/auth_actions.md

 ];
 ```

+### Bot Detection

+The `ActionController::verify()` method includes built-in protection against web crawlers and bots.
+When a bot (such as Googlebot, Bingbot, etc.) attempts to access verification links, the system will return a 404 error instead of processing the request.

+This security feature prevents bots from accidentally or intentionally consuming verification tokens or codes by following links in emails during their crawling activities.

+CodeIgniter automatically handles bot detection through its User Agent library.
+It checks the User-Agent string against the `UserAgents::robots` config defined in **app/Config/UserAgents.php** to identify known web crawlers.

 ## Defining New Actions

 While the provided email-based activation and 2FA will work for many sites, others will have different